 - The solid waste can be used to create green energy

 The same types of methods could likely be used to recycle things like sanitary products for women and the incontinent, though no formal programs are yet in the works.
-You can read more about the diaper recycling process at Knowaste or on YouTube.

 Of course, the diaper recycling technique you choose will depend on whether you’re recycling disposable or reusable cloth diapers.
 For disposable diapers, feminine hygiene products, and incontinence products, follow these recycling options: